tchaudhry91/ts2019-challenges/docs/content/secrets/challenge0.md

 ### Hello World.

+1. Star-lord should start Vault Server and Client using the following:

+    - ` ./start-vaultchallenge0.sh`
+    - ` ./login-vault-client.sh`

-Star-lord should verify the status of the Vault system.
+2. Verify the status of the Vault system.

     - `vault status`: displays the current status of the system.

 ```bash